ramanaditya/django-anymail/docs/installation.rst

        or "inbound" for receiving email

    Some ESPs support different webhooks for different tracking events.
-You can usually enter the same Anymail webhook URL for all of them (or all that you want to receive).
-But be sure to check the specific details for your ESP under :ref:`supported-esps`.
+You can usually enter the same Anymail *tracking* webhook URL for all of them (or all that you want to receive)---but be sure to use the separate *inbound* URL for inbound webhooks.
+   And always check the specific details for your ESP under :ref:`supported-esps`.

    Also, some ESPs try to validate the webhook URL immediately when you enter it.
    If so, you'll need to deploy your Django project to your live server before you